codecell/uncle-geo/README.md

 # uncle-geo
-Uncle-geo is a mini-chat app  with ability to read and display users' geographical location
+Uncle-geo is a mini-chat app  with ability to read and display users' geographical location on a world map

 [Click here](https://uncle-geo.firebaseapp.com/) to view the app on firebase.